What is a Split Bus Panel?

 There is nothing unsafe about having 6 main circuit breakers instead of a single main breaker.
 In fact, whether you have 1, or 6 breakers, it is still defined as a single main disconnect.

-There are home inspectors and electricians who believe that split bus panels are outdated panels that should be upgraded to a modern electrical panel.
-I have read some blogs that state that the consumer product safety commission lists the life expectancy of a breaker to be 30-40 years old.
+There are home inspectors and electricians who believe that split bus panels are outdated.
+They think should be upgraded to a modern electrical panel.
+Some state that state that the consumer product safety commission lists the life expectancy of a breaker to be 30-40 years old.

 I have not been able to find this information on the CPSC website.
-You may need to upgrade your service equipment for a higher amp service, or to be able to add more circuits, but not simply because this type of panel is somehow unsafe.
+Sometimes you do need to upgrade your panel.
+For example, you may need a higher amp service, or to be able to add more circuits.
+But, not simply because this type of panel is somehow unsafe.

 There are certain brands of split bus panels that are considered a fire hazard such as federal pacific electric panels, and zinsco panels but the split bus panel design is not the issue.